-5 big tips for coming up with great story ideas for your email newsletter content that will not only grow your business, but also ‘grow’ you.
+5 tips for coming up with great story ideas for your email newsletter or blog.

-- Talk knowledgeably about your own business — In the old days newsletters would typically bore the audience to death with pictures of the Managing Director giving out prizes at the company dinner.
+In the old days newsletters would typically bore the audience to death with pictures of the Managing Director giving out prizes at the company dinner.
 No one is interested!
-However, the people you do want to attract are people who areinterested in your services or product, so don’t be shy to talk about them:
+However, the people you do want to attract are people who are interested in your services or product, so don’t be shy to answer their questions:

 - FAQ – what questions do you most commonly get asked?
 Turn this information into either a short story, or simply highlight it as ‘FAQ of the month’.